nikulnayi/nikulnayi/README.md

 # Hi there! 👋 I'm Nikul Nayi - Data Scientist

 Welcome to my GitHub!
 I'm passionate about leveraging data to derive insights and build innovative solutions.
-I love combining my skills in data science and full-stack development to create impactful projects.
+I love to create impactful projects.

 ## About Me